G1ukb/Sandbox_v2/AWS/education/AWS_Certified_Developer/SNS-SQL.md

         </big></big></b>
     </summary>

-Amazon Simple Notification Service (Amazon SNS) — это веб-служба отправки уведомлений из облака.
+Amazon Simple Notification Service (Amazon SNS) - is a web service for sending notifications from the cloud.
-Он предоставляет разработчикам возможность публиковать сообщения из приложения и немедленно доставлять их подписчикам или другим приложениям.
+It provides developers with the ability to publish messages from the application and immediately deliver them to subscribers or other applications.

 </details>
 <br>